code-423n4/2022-02-jpyc/README.md

 The contract uses the `safeTransfer` function.
 #### EIP712Domain.sol
 https://github.com/ethereum/EIPs/blob/master/EIPS/eip-712.md
 The contract stores EIP712 Domain Separator.
+If the chain ID is different, it will be recalculated.
 EIP3009 and EIP2612 require EIP712 Domain.
 #### EIP3009.sol
 https://eips.ethereum.org/EIPS/eip-3009